matkoch/MassTransit/docs/usage/exceptions.md

 Both methods have two signatures:

-1. Generic version `Handle<T>` and `Ignore<T>` where `T` must be derivate of  `System.Exception`.
+1. Generic version `Handle<T>` and `Ignore<T>` where `T` must be derivative of `System.Exception`.
 With no argument, all exceptions of specified type will be either handled or ignored.
 You can also specify a function argument that will filter exceptions further based on other parameters.

 1. Non-generic version that needs one or more exception types as parameters.
 No further filtering is possible if this version is used.